mickey2798/CarClassifierDeTectTechnologies/README.md

 # CarClassifierDeTectTechnologies
 used Transfer Learning(VGG16) to classify between two cars.
+Basically, It was an assignment given by Detect Technologies to test my Machine Learning skills.